nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 #### Streams

-* "Note that even if the limit(9) statement was changed to limit(10), the program could still hang, since the JVM might not allocate 10 threads to the parallel stream." [^OCP - page 564]
+* "Note that even if the limit(9) statement was changed to limit(10), the program could still hang, since the JVM might not allocate 10 threads to the parallel stream." \[OCP - page 564\]

 #### Primitive data types, and boxing